jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Numerical Experiments

-Next, we investigate points distributed homogeneously on a sphere surface.
-This kind of distribution should perform much better for adaptive FMM implementations.
-Figure \ref{fig:sp_hier} shows a slice of the generated hierarchy at level 4 and $N = 2^{20}$.
+Next, we investigate points distributed uniformly on a sphere surface.
+This kind of distribution performs much better in adaptive FMM implementations.
+Figure \ref{fig:sp_hier} shows a cut of the generated hierarchy at level 5 and $N = 2^{20}$.

 Similar to before, we have plotted runtimes and errors (Figure \ref{fig:sp_perf}) as well as stage timings (Figure \ref{fig:sp_substep}).
 Compared to the uniform cube distribution, runtimes even decrease slightly.
 This is due to the fact that boxes in the sphere hierarchy have comparatively fewer direct neighbors and as such can be handled at a lower level in the hierarchy, decreasing the total number of interactions that must be computed.
-In particular, this also decreases memory usage, enabling potential evaluations of even larger systems.
-Interestingly, adjusting $\theta$ now improves accuracy more efficiently than for the uniform cube.
+In particular, this also decreases memory usage in the initialization, enabling potential evaluations of even larger systems.
+The decrease in interactions is also visible in the stage timings, where the non-M2L and non-evdir stages now take a larger fraction of the total runtime.